A simple Tabletop game of space exploration

 value may carry small ships (marked *) instead of starting them on the

 board.
-Note that this can dramatically extend the range of your smaller
+Note that this can dramatically extend the range of your

 ships!
-To represent a small ship on board, you can place the small
+To represent a small ship on board, you can place the

 ship underneath the large one.

-At any time during your turn,
+- At any time during

 a transported ship may be placed outside the transporting ship- this is